 - More modern: Reflects 3 years and 10 months of technical progress since the T5i launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the T7i emerges as the winner of the match-up (5 : 2 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the T7i is the clear winner of the contest (9 : 2 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons